 He must also provide information that he’s buying a home; has a family member who has a student visa; and that the family member will live in the home.

-Sale to offshore person who intends living in New Zealand
+Sale to offshore person who intends on living in New Zealand

 Ex-Londoners Jade and Rob live in Queenstown, have applied for New Zealand residency, and bought Lucy and Steve’s home to live in.

-Without residency, they are offshore persons and the main home exemption doesn’t apply.
+Without residency, they are offshore persons and the main home non-notifiable reason doesn’t apply.
 They must complete the entire tax statement, and provide their UK Tax Identification Number and IRD number.
 They must also provide information that they’re buying a home, don’t have residency, and will live in the home.

 Lucy and Steve must both fill out tax statements but – as they’re selling their main home – don’t need to provide their IRD numbers.

 Lucy and Steve also own an Auckland apartment.
 Steve works in Auckland and returns to Queenstown to spend weekends with Lucy.
 They’ve sold the apartment to Ron, who will rent it out.
-Lucy, Steve and Ron must all complete tax statements and provide their IRD numbers as the property is not a main home.
+Lucy, Steve and Ron must all complete tax statements and provide their IRD numbers as the property is not a main home for any of them.

 Phillip and Ralph have lived in London for the past 10 years.
 They last visited New Zealand four years ago, and have decided to move back.
 They’ve bought Josie’s rental property – a Wellington apartment – to live in.

 As offshore persons, Phillip and Ralph must both complete a tax statement with their UK Tax Identification Number and IRD number.
 If they’d visited in the past three years – even for a day – they wouldn’t be offshore persons and wouldn’t have to provide Tax Identification Numbers, including the IRD number.
 They must also provide information that they’re buying a home, and are New Zealand citizens.

 Josie must complete the whole tax statement, including her IRD number.